Skill Demand Index

 Which roles need Product Roadmap most:

 Product Management positions drive 80% of demand.
 Other also frequently list Product Roadmap as a requirement.
-Skills commonly paired with Product Roadmap include Product Management and Product Management Experience.
+Skills commonly paired with Product Roadmap include Product Management Experience and Communication Skills.

 Depth Level Distribution